Amber iX (0.9.3) Mobile Companion App Tutorial for users with an Amber X

 More features and enhanced UX related to casting are coming later.

 All you need to do is to click on a movie file (from your File explorer view).
-If you share a video with someone else, that person can also watch the video on the go using their Amber iX app.
+If you share a video to someone else, that person can also watch the video on the go using their Amber iX app.

 If you have multiple Amber devices, you can switch to a different Amber device at the top of Amber page by clicking on the drop-down arrow.